 Even if you can only save a little, make a start and keep saving.
 The more you can regularly save, the better.

-If you put $20 a week into a savings account, you'll have over $1,040 by the end of the year.
+If you put $20 a week into a savings account, you'll have over $1,000 in a years' time.
 That's the start of a good amount of savings to give you some financial breathing space.

 A good target is to have enough in your emergency fund to cover three months of expenses.